You may have just been hurt on the job, and now you’re not sure what options are available to you for compensation. If you want to know what t[...]

-There is nothing more tragic than losing a loved one.
-And, when that loss is the result of the negligence of another person or organization, the grief felt by the family is often accompanied by immense frustration and anger.
-After all, the situation at hand was unnecessary and avoidable.
+There is nothing more tragic than losing your loved one.
+In some cases, negligent acts lead to their passing.
+That’s when you need to contact a Charlotte wrongful death attorney to guide you through a legal claim.
+When the loss of your loved one is the result of the negligence of another person or organization, your grief is often accompanied by immense frustration and anger.
+After all, the way your loved one died was unnecessary and avoidable.

 What Is the Statute of Limitations in North Carolina Wrongful Death Cases?